-The Department of Driver Services (DDS) Board of Directors would like to remind teens that driving in Georgia is a privilege that carries many responsibilities.
-Please strive to become a safe and dependable driver to ensure that this privilege will not be lost.
+The Department of Driver Services (DDS) Board of Directors would like to remind our customers that driving in Georgia is a privilege that carries many responsibilities.
+Please be a safe and dependable driver to ensure that this privilege will not be lost.
 This manual has two main purposes: